ENGR 100-600 | University of Michigan

 - Decision matrix that highlights 4-10 objectives/constraints and weights them, along with scores for the 2+ designs

-- Ability to justify objectives/constraints and weighting, and reasonable scores/ explanations of scores assigned to designs
+- Be able to justify objectives/constraints and weighting, and reasonable scores/ explanations of scores assigned to designs

 - List of “open questions” on which you hope to receive feedback